centreon/centreon-documentation/fr/graph-views/upgrade.md

 ---

 This chapter describes how to upgrade your Centreon MAP extension.
-This is done by upgrading the three main components:
+This is done by upgrading the four main components:

 - Centreon MAP server
 - Centreon MAP web interface & its widget
 - Desktop client (automatically updated).
+- MariaDB database

 Before upgrading Centreon MAP server, we highly recommend performing a MariaDB dump (backup) of your `centreon_studio` database.
 This will